Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Nowadays, you’d only encounter menshen (门神) at the main entrances of traditional Chinese mansions and communal facilities.
 As their displays imply, menshen are used to ward off evil.
 Menshen is also always displayed as a pair, never just as one.

-While worship of deities of the door began as early as the Han Dynasty, most Chinese nowadays consider menshen to be Tang Dynasty generals Qin Shubao and Yuchi Gong.
-Emperor Taizong ordered portraits of the duo to be affixed to gates, supposedly because he was tormented by nightmares involving his slain foes.
-Over time, these portraits evolved into highly popular divine protection for households and properties, and at wealthier mansions, temples, and clan houses, displays of menshen could even get very elaborate.
-For example, it is not uncommon for richer clan houses to have them etched and decorated in glittering metallic colours.
+The legend goes that Emperor Taizong ordered portraits of the duo to be affixed to gates, supposedly because he was tormented by nightmares brought on by his slain foes.
+Over time, these portraits evolved into highly popular divine protection for households and properties, with those displayed at wealthier mansions, temples, and clan houses often highly elaborate.

 7. Good Luck Knots

-There’s are many types of knots, all typically made with lanyards in red or off-red colours.
-Regardless of design, all knots emphasize on a symmetry of pattern, since they fundamentally represent harmony.
-At the same time, the intertwining of lanyards to form the knots is a popular metaphor for relationships, be it platonic or romantic.
-Incidentally, knotting is not unique to China.
-Other East Asian civilisations such as Korea also have traditions of knot making.
+At the same time, the intertwining of lanyards to form the knots is also a popular metaphor for relationships, be it platonic or romantic.
+Of note, knotting is not unique to China.
+Other East Asian civilizations such as Korea also have traditions of knot making.
 Albeit with significant design differences.